Mahmoudz/Porto/README.md

 <Summary>Agility & Upgradability</Summary>
 <br>

-Porto gives the ability to move quickly and easily.
+Porto enables quick and easy movement in the development process.

-It's easy to make framework upgrades due to the complete separation between the App and the framework code through the Ship layer.
+Upgrading the framework is straightforward due to the complete separation between the application and framework code through the Ship layer.

+Additionally, Porto's pluggable UI's make it easy to add or remove interfaces, and its modular structure enables adding new features or modifying existing ones without causing negative impacts on other parts of the codebase.
+This agility and upgradability make Porto a great choice for projects that require flexibility and adaptability to future changes.

 ***

 </Details>

 <br>